Protecting and Preserving Rockland's Environment

 Local Law No. 19 of 1996 established the Division of Environmental Resources (DER).
 The DER is located within Rockland County government and serves as the "core" environmental department responsible for informing the County Executive and the County Legislature on all environmental issues.
 These include but are not limited to, state and federal initiatives, new programs, funding sources, concerns of residents and environmental problems within the county.

-The DER includes the Environmental Management Council, Soil and Water Conservation District, Water Quality Committee and the Parks Commission.
+The DER includes the Environmental Management Council, Soil and Water Conservation District, Water Quality Committee, Agriculture and Farmland Protection Board and the Parks Commission.

 Our goal has been two-fold: to protect Rockland's environment and to provide county residents both active and passive recreational opportunities.
 Park acquisitions have been attained through county funds matched with federal and state grants along with land donations, tax delinquency and partnerships with land trusts and other municipalities.